muratk5n/thirdwave/en/index.md

-The division in US might have had repercussions reaching all the way to Asia Minor so-called Turkey; in gov some elements were pro-jihadi, other elements wanted to keep out of Syria - the latter group could have triggered, or provoked into a coup attempt in 2016.
+The division in US might have had repercussions reaching all the way to Asia Minor so-called Turkey; in gov some elements were pro-jihadi, other elements wanted to keep out of Syria - the latter group could have triggered, or were provoked into a coup attempt in 2016.
 This Syria business did a number on everyone.

 ---